ethanlee515/strange-sudoko-solver/README.md

 ## Results

 The C++ version generated a solution in slightly less than 24 hours.
-The JavaScript version cannot produce a solution within a reasonable timeframe unless a significant proportion of cages are removed.
+The JavaScript version cannot produce a solution within a reasonable timeframe, unless a significant proportion of cages are removed.